PowerShell/DscResources/CONTRIBUTING.md

 Once you sign the CLA, the Microsoft CLA bot will automatically update your PR:
 ![GitHubCLASigned.png](Images/GitHubCLASigned.png)

-Once you have signed our CLA once, you shouldn't have to do it again.
+Once you have signed our CLA, you shouldn't have to do it again.
 If you believe you have signed our CLA before, but the Microsoft CLA bot still marks your PR as cla-required, please sign the CLA again.
 Sometimes the little bot makes mistakes.